moja-global/community-website/website/blog/2022-09-11-GSoC-2022-final-report-Radis-Toumpalidis.md

 ## What was the goal?
 Integrate a system-agnostic pipeline to execute the complete workflow (preprocessing, simulation and postprocessing) that tracks and stores the outputs in remote storage.
 ## What does the pipeline offer to the user?
-  - The cases of GCBM.Belize and GCBM.Colombia are developed to only be executed in Windows systems but using DVC's functionalities I set up the pipeline to be system-agnostic
+  - The cases of GCBM.Belize and GCBM.Colombia are developed to only be executed in Windows systems but using DVC's functionalities I set up the pipeline to be system-agnostic.
   - Before the DVC pipeline was established, the phases of the workflow had to be executed manually but using DVC anyone can execute the whole workflow(including the postprocessing step) with only one command (`dvc repro`)
   - In the cases of the GCBM module, the outputs it generates are for the most part `.tif` files and in the postprocessing step, it generates some metrics and plots.
 All these outputs are listed and tracked by DVC using md5 hashes.
 Due to the large number of `.tif` output files generated from the workflow I used DVC's functionality to store files in remote storage and set up a Google Drive repository that stores them.
   - Furthermore, I used DVC's features for metrics and plot files to track these kinds of outputs from the workflow.
 This way when someone created another version of the GCBM `dvc diff` command could be used to compare the metrics from the standard GCBM version to the new one (and use the output in a potential report as well).